turtletuber/parm/README.md

 ## Library selection
 [awesome-nodejs] is a curated list of useful node libraries.

+## Add metadata to your website
+This is for the stuff that shows up in link previews and all that.

+Here's a resource on that: https://medium.com/slack-developer-blog/everything-you-ever-wanted-to-know-about-unfurling-but-were-afraid-to-ask-or-how-to-make-your-e64b4bb9254

 ## Quick start

 * `ng test`: run all tests